rkyzk/drf-api/documents/README.md

 ### Credits:

-I leaned Django Rest Framework with the walk through project at CI, and I imitated many aspects of the project.<br>
+I leaned Django Rest Framework with the walk through project at CI, and I incorporated many ideas from the project.<br>

-Specifically the following modules were taken from the walk through project with little or no modification.
+Specifically the following modules and apps were taken from the walk through project with little or no modification.
 - IsOwnerOrReadOnly class in permissions.py in rest_framework_api
 - CurrentUserSerializer class in serializers.py in rest_framework_api
 - def logout_route, def root_route in views.py in rest_framework_api